elcicd/el-CICD-docs/README.md

 The configuration files that accompany these scripts define the configuration of the whole system, and drive the execution of the scripts.
 These configuration files will need to be filled out and defined in order to set up an instance.
 The config files describe where the secrets for the system are located, the Git URLs for the system's el-CICD and Project Information repositories, the environments that are supported for the SDLC, and how each Jenkins is to be configured.

-### Project Information Repository
+### Project Definition Repository

-The Project Information Repository contains the configuration fear each project.
+The Project Definition Repository contains the configuration fear each project.
 Each project is defined in a single YAML or JSON file, and defines such things as which microservices are part of the project, how their built, and the environments the project's SDLC will use.

 ### Onboarding Automation Server

 The Onboarding Automation Server, or el-CICD Master, is responsible for onboarding a project onto the OKD cluster.
 Once the server is created by its bootstrap script, the onboarding pipeline can launched either via a REST call into Jenkins or manually through the Jenkins UI.
-The pipeline takes the name of the project to be onboarded, downloads the project's definition form Project Information Repository, and then creates either the non-prod or prod Jenkins for the group the project belongs to if it doesn't already exist, and the build pipelines for each microservice in the project.
+The pipeline takes the name of the project to be onboarded, downloads the project's definition form Project Definition Repository, and then creates either the non-prod or prod Jenkins for the group the project belongs to if it doesn't already exist, and the build pipelines for each microservice in the project.

 ### Non-prod Automation Server

 The Non-prod Automation Server, or Non-prod Jenkins, is created up by the non-prod Onboarding Automation Server.
 There will be one per group per cluster, where each group will be responsible for one or more projects.
-Which project belongs to which group is defined in each project's definition file stored in the Project Information Repository.
+Which project belongs to which group is defined in each project's definition file stored in the Project Definition Repository.
 The Non-prod Automation Server will host every pipeline for each project in the group except the Deploy-to-Prod pipelines.

 ### Prod Automation Server